vipyoung/kharita/README.md

 # kharita

-Robust and online map inference from crowded gps data
+Kharita (Map in Arabic) is a Robust and online algorithm for map inference from crowdsourced gps data.
+The details of the algorithm can be found in:

+Rade Stanojevic, Sofiane Abbar, Saravanan Thirumuruganathan, Sanjay Chawla, Fethi Felali, Ahid Aliemat:
+Kharita: Robust Map Inference using Graph Spanners.
+Submitted to ACM SIGKDD'2017

+Arxiv link:

 ## Input
 The input is a csv file in the following format: